suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 As required in {{Section 3 of RFC9019}} and as an extension of design goal 1, devices must remain operable after a disruption, such as a power failure or network interruption, interrupts the update process.

 The manifest processor must be resilient to these faults.
-In order to enable this resilience, systems implementing the manifest processor MUST make the following guarantees:
+In order to enable this resilience, systems implementing the manifest processor MUST guarantee that manifests can be either resumed or reapplied.

-One of:
+This can be achieved in a variety of ways:
 1. A fallback/recovery image is provided so that a disrupted system can apply the SUIT Manifest again.
-2. Manifest Authors MUST construct Manifests in such a way that repeated partial invocations of any Manifest always results in a correct system state.
+2. Manifest Authors construct Manifests in such a way that repeated partial invocations of any Manifest always results in a correct system state.
 Typically this is done by using Try-Each and Conditions to bypass operations that have already been completed.
 3. A journal of manifest operations is stored in nonvolatile memory.
 The journal enables the parser to re-create the state just prior to the disruption.
 This journal can, for example, be a SUIT Report or a journaling file system.

-    AND

-4. Where a command is not repeatable because of the way in which it alters system state (e.g. swapping images or in-place delta) it MUST be resumable or revertible.
-This applies to commands that modify at least one source component as well as the destination component.
+4. Where a command is not repeatable because of the way in which it alters system state (e.g. swapping images or in-place delta) it is resumable or revertible.
+This applies primarily to commands that modify at least one source component as well as the destination component.

 ## Abstract Machine Description {#command-behavior}